icopy-site/awesome/docs/awesome/awesome-circuitpython.md

 ## Podcasts

 - [Weekly community chat on Adafruit Discord server CircuitPython channel - Audio / Podcast edition](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016) - Audio from the Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET, this is the audio version on [iTunes](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016), Pocket Casts, [Spotify](https://adafru.it/spotify), and [XML feed](https://adafruit-podcasts.s3.amazonaws.com/circuitpython_weekly_meeting/audio-podcast.xml).
 - [Python on hardware weekly video cast](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2) - The wonderful world of Python on hardware!
 This is our video-newsletter-podcast of all things Python and electronics!
 The news comes from the Python community, discord, Adafruit communities and more.
 It’s part of the weekly newsletter, then we have a segment on ASK an ENGINEER and this is the video slice from that!
-This video podcast is on [iTunes](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev), [IGTV (https://github.com/adafruit/awesome-circuitpython/blob/master/Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).
+This video podcast is on [iTunes](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev), [IGTV (Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).

 ## Events